vbaliga165/PickMyChamp/README.md

        regr = linear_model.LinearRegression()
        regr.fit(X, Y)
        ```
-        - Using [pandas](https://pandas.pydata.org) and [sklearn](https://scikit-learn.org/stable/), I implemented a multiple linear regression with a data frame.
-The **independent (x)** variables were games played and KDA, and the **dependent (y)** variable was win rate.
+        - Using [pandas](https://pandas.pydata.org) and [sklearn](https://scikit-learn.org/stable/), I implemented a multiple linear regression with a data frame, utilizing games played, KDA and win rate.
 In other words, I was testing the effects that the number games played and the KDA ratio had on a champion's win rate.
 ![Graph](images/KDAVsWR.png)
         - When I had generated a prediction of weights for each champion using user-specific stats, I also had to take counter picks into account.
 If the opponent was strong against a champion in the user's pool, that champion's corresponding weight was multipled by ```0.75```.
 As you can guess, If the opponent was weak against a champion, the weight was multiplied by ```1.25```.
         - Sorting the array of weights in descending order, the *champions with the top three highest weights* were returned and printed!